asyncapi/website/pages/blog/governance-motivation.md

 ## The vision

 We started with a basic vision in our heads and studied governance models of many diverse communities, like NodeJS Foundation, OpenJS Foundation, GraphQL Foundation, Cloud Events, OpenAPI Initiative, and CNCF.
-We also got a charter template from a foundation.
+We also got a charter template from Linux Foundation.
 That was a lot to handle.

 <center><img className="w-1/3" src="https://media.giphy.com/media/5QMPpCzH6yxEqhev5A/giphy.gif" /></center>

-In the end, we just wanted to make sure the initiative is community-driven and leaves no man behind.
+In the end, we just wanted to make sure the initiative is community-driven and leaves no one behind.
 We tried to figure out a governance model that:
 - is as democratic as possible
 - supports the asynchronous decision-making process
 - gives power to people that "work", not companies that "pay".
 In other words, it gives equal power to both individual and corporate contributors.

 ### Vocabulary

-In the governance model, you can find two essential roles, contributor and committer.
+In the governance model, you can find two essential roles: contributor and committer.
 A contributor is a person that contributes to the project code, docs, or other artifacts.
 A committer is a person that contributes regularly and is invited by other committers to manage the repository, to have more privileges, and to approve pull requests.

 Committer rules in the repository, but for topics that go beyond, there is a Technical Steering Committee (TSC).